link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 c: Client {
     class: client
 }

 c -> s: "1.
 Send email and password" s -> i: "2.
 Authenticate on behalf of the user"
 ```

-This workflow is dangerous, as applications can take advantage of user credentials in between.
+This workflow is inherently insecure
+because the application handling the credentials could potentially misuse them.
-Thus, an identity provider won't let dependent applications authenticate on behalf of users.
+Consequently, identity providers typically do not permit dependent applications
+to authenticate directly on behalf of users in this manner.

 ```d2
 direction: right